jmalves5/image_repub/README.md

 # image_repub
 ROS package that implements the 16-bit depth image compression algorithm, RVL (Wilson, Andrew.
 (2017).
 Fast Lossless Depth Image Compression.
 100-105.
 10.1145/3132272.3134144. ).

-It allows for use of 16-bit and 32-bit depth images, altohu, in the latter case, inpu images are converted to 16-bit before being compressed (loss of information occurs).
+It allows for use of 16-bit and 32-bit depth images, altough, in the latter case, input images are converted to 16-bit before being compressed (loss of information occurs).

 To use, just clone the repo, solve dependencies, and build with catkin_make.